richardsonlima/richardsonlima.github.io/_posts/2023-06-05-two-currents.markdown

 # Two Currents

-There are lights that dazzle,
+There are lights that dazzle:
 and lights that guide.

 A crystal of extreme hardness,